Wilbertz/Continuous-Control/Report.md

 This is different compared with DQN that learn indirectly through Q-values tables.
 The  implemented algorithms learns from the observation spaces using policy gradients.

 Initial attempts to solve the problem had to deal with significant instabilities during the learning process.
 In order to mitigate unstable learning techniques like Gradient Clipping, Soft Target Update through twin local / target network and Replay Buffer were used.

 The Actor brings the advantage of learning in continuous actions space without the need for extra layer of optimization procedures required in a value based function while the Critic supplies the Actor with knowledge of the performance.

+A single DDPG agent with one Replay Buffer that has experiences collected from all 20 environment agents is used.

 The Actor model is a neural network with 2 hidden layers with size of 400 and 300, Tanh is used in the final layer that maps states to actions.
 Batch normalization is used